Pearl onion: Consumption

 Because of its uniquely small size and a taste sweeter than that of a common onion, it has also been used in dishes ranging from mid-20th-century American casserole dishes such as succotash to sweetly flavored onion relishes in Indian cuisine.
 It can also be used in stews, soups or sautéed (fried) with other vegetables.
 It can also be used in cocktails such as "martini standing".

 Pearl onions are a staple to the cuisine of Northern Europe.
-Also in modern Europe they are used as a flowering plant, and in Israel as a cut flower.
+Also in modern Europe they are used as a flowering plant.

 Pearl onions contain chemical compounds that have health benefits including helping cardiovascular health and stabilize blood sugar levels, and acting as an antioxidant and anti-inflammatory.

 Common onions as a substitute

 The majority of onions grown for pickling are common onions (A. cepa), which are normally much larger, but are grown to a small size suitable for pickling by planting them so densely that each one has very little room to grow.
-Common onions grown in this way are often referred to as "pearl onions" even though they do not belong to the same family as true pearl onions.
+Common onions grown in this way are often referred to as "pearl onions" even though they do not belong to the same species as true pearl onions.

 White varieties of common onions grown in this way for pickling include Crystal Wax and White Bermuda.
 There are red varieties as well, which are milder in flavour.

 Common onions grown from seed to produce small bulbs for pickling are ready to harvest in 90 days.
 In their fresh state they can be stored for up to a month in a cool, dry, dark place.